lbl-anp/becquerel/paper/paper.md

 ``becquerel`` is a Python package for analyzing nuclear spectroscopic measurements that seeks to prevent this wide duplication of efforts.
 It provides open-source standard analysis tools, including peak finding and fitting, automated energy calibrations, and file I/O across several widely-used formats in nuclear spectroscopy.
 Built atop the Python scientific stack of ``numpy``, ``scipy``, ``uncertainties``, and ``lmfit``, ``becquerel`` is fast, flexible, and easy to use given even an introductory knowledge of Python.
 In addition, ``becquerel`` provides a comprehensive test suite, coverage metrics, and several example notebooks for quickly getting started with various analyses.
 Finally, it also provides a convenient Python interface to the NIST XCOM and NNDC nuclear databases, eliminating the need for ad-hoc downloads or manual data entry.

 ``becquerel`` was developed to be useable by a wide range of nuclear scientists and engineers, from undergraduates in laboratory courses to academic and national laboratory researchers.
-It has already been used to facilitate analyses in several papers and proceedings, including [@vavrek2020reconstructing], [@bandstra2020modeling], [@salathe2019using] < TODO >.
+It has already been used to facilitate analyses in several papers and proceedings, including [@vavrek2020reconstructing], [@bandstra2020modeling], and [@salathe2019using], and will facilitate the rapid development of future spectroscopic analyses and workflows.

 # Acknowledgements